george-maged/nfa-to-dfa/README.md

 I did not make a command line interface or JAR file or anything like that because this was a uni project and I can't be bothered.

-1. Import the project to your Java editor.
+1. Import the project to your favourite Java IDE.
 2. Copy the input file in the project folder.
 3. Change the file name in Task2.java.
 4. Run.